 |How can Penelope Rich be both the Dark Lady and the mother of Ox18?
 If she’s the mother of Ox18, wouldn’t Ox17 be grateful to her — grateful to her for giving him what he wanted most, a male heir?
 In the Sonnets, however, Ox17 calls the Dark Lady “as black as hell, as dark as night” (Sonnet 147).
 Do these words fit a woman who had done so much for the poet?|

 My response: Relationships change over time.
 Ox17 probably knew Penelope for several decades.
-They probably loved each at one time, and hated each other at another time.
+They probably loved each other at one time, and hated each other at another time.
 As Freud said, love often turns into hate, and vice versa.

 Willobie His Avisa (1594) depicts two men, W.S. and H.W., discussing how to win the favors of a woman named Avisa.
 Waugh believes that W.S. is William Shakespeare (i.e., Ox17), H.W. is Henry Wriothesley (Southampton), and Avisa is Penelope Rich.
 Willobie His Avisa repeatedly mentions the wife of Odysseus, Penelope (“Renowned chaste Penelope,” “The wandering Greek’s renowned mate,” etc.).
 Avisa is a married woman, she’s been married ten years; this fits Penelope Rich.12 W.S. is called an “old player,” which fits the 43-year-old Oxford, but not the 29-year-old Stratford man.
 W.S. paraphrases poems that Oxford published under the name “Earl of Oxford.”
 For example, W.S. says,